FilbinLab/Multidimensional_STEPN/README.md

 Final datasets are cleaned up, annotated and reprocessed using `9_Cleanup_datasets.R` and `10_classification_malignant_normal.R`

-Code to display oncoprint of figure 1 is also there (`Oncoprint.R`)
+Code to display oncoprint of figure 1 is also in this folder (`Oncoprint.R`)

 ## 2. Plots
-Codes to plot most paper figures from ST-EPN patient samples
+Codes to plot most figures for ST-EPN patient samples

 ## 3. Pseudobulk analysis
 Codes to plot Extended figure 3 and to plot developmental projections of Fig. 1f and Fig E2a.
 To prepare the reference datasets, the codes stored in the folder `Developmental_dataset_processing` are used.

 ## 4. 10X Xenium

 Code to perform the spatial data analysis.
 It contains following scripts:
 - `0_preparation_scRNAseq_data.R`: prepare single cell objects for label transfer onto spatial data for annotations.
 - `1_preprocessing.R`: load and preprocess Xenium data.